- What are uPVC windows?

 How is the energy performance of a window measured?

-SHGC, which measures the amount of heat that is transmitted through the window, is more pertinent for Florida and southern climates.
+SHGC, which measures the amount of heat that is transmitted through the window, is more pertinent for the southern climates.
 The lower the number, the better performing the window or door is on deflecting heat, and therefore, for energy savings.

 U-Factor, which is more pertinent for northern climates, measures the amount of heat that escapes the interior of the structure.
 Again, the lower the number, the better the performance.

-NewSouth Window Solutions has won the coveted DWM Green Award for our work in saving energy and reducing costs in the state of Florida.
-Our commitment to manufacturing products that meet and exceed the energy star criteria has helped tens of thousands of Florida homeowners save money on their utility bills while reducing their carbon footprint.
+NewSouth Window Solutions has won the coveted DWM Green Award for our work in saving energy and reducing costs in the Southeast.
+Our commitment to manufacturing products that meet and exceed the energy star criteria has helped tens of thousands of southern homeowners save money on their utility bills while reducing their carbon footprint.